Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

 \Pf .
 We first prove that $(L_1,L_2)$ split generate when $A =\emptyset$ and $\Sigma = \Sigma_0$.
 Without loss of generality, suppose that $S= \{1,\ldots, n\}$, $C_1(i)=i+1$ and that $C_2 = C_1^k$ for some $k$ which is prime to $n$.
 We can draw the corresponding square-tiled surface as in Figure \ref{fig7} (where the case of $n=5$ and $k=2$ is drawn).
 Let $M_1,M_2,\ldots, M_n$ be $n$ disjoint Lagrangians corresponding to curves of slope $1/k$, drawn in green in Figure \ref{fig7}.

-It was proven in \cite[Lem.\ 3.1.1]{LP} that the collection $L_1, M_1, M_2,\ldots, M_n$ split-generates the exact Fukaya category.
+Note that these Lagrangians have a natural grading structure (since our line field is given by the horizontal foliation).
+It was proven in \cite[Lem.\ 3.1.1]{LP} that the collection $L_1, M_1, M_2,\ldots, M_n$ split generates the exact Fukaya category.
 (This essentially follows from the fact that Dehn twists around $L_1, M_1, M_2,\ldots, M_n$ generate the pure mapping class group of the $n$-punctured torus.)

 Note that we have the following intersections in homology:

 In fact, by considering dual curves to $M_i$, it is easy to see that

 We claim that there is an exact triangle of the form: